Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Februari 2026 05.37.12 UTC
+- WIB: Senin, 23 Februari 2026 06.35.34 UTC
-- WITA: Senin, 23 Februari 2026 06.37.12 UTC
+- WITA: Senin, 23 Februari 2026 07.35.34 UTC
-- WIT: Senin, 23 Februari 2026 07.37.12 UTC
+- WIT: Senin, 23 Februari 2026 08.35.34 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: friendship
+Kategori: attitude